bobbibg/gulp-boilerplate/README.md

 1. `gulp` for development tasks.
 Compiles SASS and JS, runs a linter over the JS, kicks off a browserSync instance and watches for changes.
 1. `gulp --prod` for production tasks.
 Compiles and minifies SCSS and JS and moves images to S3.
 1. On initial installation `gulp install` can be run a one-off compilation of all the files to create the initial file structure and install any bower dependencies.

+## Tasks
+Navigate the tasks gulp/tasks folder to see all the different tasks currently catered for.
+Descriptions for each are commented inline.